 Graduate students in business who demonstrate academic and prior professional achievement, outstanding commitment to ethical leadership, and enroll in at least one business ethics course within the graduate program.

-Students admitted to the Hough Graduate School of Business at the Warrington College of Business Administration are automatically considered for this award.
+Students admitted to the Hough Graduate School of Business at the Warrington College of Business are automatically considered for this award.

 Click here to visit the Warrington College of Business website.